Deglazing

 | Citrus juice | Fresh, light, clean | Fish, chicken, vegetables | Best as a finishing touch rather than main deglazing liquid |

-| Spirits (bourbon, brandy) | Warm, complex, sweet | Steak, pork, flambéed dishes | Careful — alcohol can ignite; let it cook off |
+| Spirits (bourbon, brandy) | Warm, complex, sweet | Steak, pork, flambeed dishes | Careful: alcohol can ignite.
+Let it cook off. |

 | Water | Neutral | Emergency or diet-conscious | Works, but lacks the flavor of wine or stock |